 Stress awareness and burnout

-For Stress Awareness Month (April 2021), we are partnering with Mind in the City, Hackney and Waltham Forest (MindCHWF) to deliver a webinar focussing on stress and burnout in the workplace.
+For Stress Awareness Month (April 2021), we partnered with Mind in the City, Hackney and Waltham Forest (MindCHWF) to deliver a webinar focussing on stress and burnout in the workplace.

 Stress is something we all deal with in our lives, but that doesn’t make it any easier when things start to get on top of us.
 We all know what it feels like to be stressed, but do we know how to manage stress when it becomes too much to cope with?